rackerlabs/support-how-to/content/cloud-databases/database-replication-with-cloud-databases.md

 Follow these steps for creating a read replica for your database instance using the Cloud Control Panel.

-1. Log in to the [cloud control panel](https://mycloud.rackspace.com).
+1. Log in to the [Cloud Control Panel](https://login.rackspace.com).

+2. Click the **Select a Product** drop-down menu in the top navigation bar, then select **Rackspace Cloud**.

-2. In the top navigation bar, click the **Databases** menu and then select **MySQL**.
+3. In the top navigation bar, click the **Databases** menu and then select **MySQL**.

-3. On the instance list page, click the plus sign (+) in the **Replicas** column for the database instance that you want to replicate.
+4. On the instance list page, click the plus sign (+) in the **Replicas** column for the database instance that you want to replicate, as shown in the following image:

 	<img src="{% asset_path cloud-databases/database-replication-with-cloud-databases/create_replica-4_0.png %}" width="400" height="148" border="1" alt=""  />

     **Tip:** You can also click the gear icon next to the instance and select **Create Replica**, or click the instance and then click **Add Replica** in the replication section of the instance page.

-4. Enter a name and set the configurations for the read replica, and then click **Create Replica**.
+4. Enter a name and set the configurations for the read replica, then click **Create Replica**.

 ### View the replicas attached to a database instance

-After you have created a replica, it is listed with the database instances.
+After you have created a replica, it appears with the database instances, as shown in the following image:

 <img src="{% asset_path cloud-databases/database-replication-with-cloud-databases/view_replica-1.png %}" width="450" height="194" border="1" alt=""  />